staticka/staticka/README.md

 ### Helpers

 Staticka can use helpers in helping you to put functions into your view files.
 By default, `Rougin\Staticka\Helper\UrlHelper` is added in which can be used in the view by the `$url` variable.
-To add additional helpers to your site, include them in a `includes` key in the `staticka.php` file.
+To add additional helpers to your site, include them in a `includes` key:

+**staticka.php**

 ``` php
     ...